Trump, Putin arrive at Finland's presidential palace for historic summit

 President Trump and his Russian counterpart Vladimir Putin arrived at Helsinki’s presidential palace Monday for their historic sit-down, with the eyes of the world watching and no shortage of thorny issues to address.

-Trump arrived a day early, while the jet of Putin, who wrapped up his nation’s hosting of the World Cup Sunday, touched down around 1 p.m. local time and the Russian president’s motorcade whisked him straight to the neo-classical palace a dozen miles from the airport.
+Trump arrived in the Finland capital a day early, while the jet of Putin, who wrapped up his nation’s hosting of the World Cup Sunday, touched down around 1 p.m. local time and the Russian president’s motorcade whisked him straight to the neo-classical palace a dozen miles from the airport.

 Election meddling by Moscow, the annexation of Crimea and Russia’s involvement in Syria are all expected to come up in the first one-on-one talks between the nations' leaders since 2010, though President Trump on Sunday sought to lower expectations for any major breakthrough.